-City of Aurora Consumer Confidence Report 2013
+City of Aurora Consumer Confidence Report 2015

-Drinking Water Quality in 2013: The City of Aurora provides its residents with safe, clean and adequate drinking water that meets or exceeds all state and federal requirements.
+Drinking Water Quality in 2015: The City of Aurora provides its residents with safe, clean and adequate drinking water that meets or exceeds all state and federal requirements.
 Water is the one commodity we cannot live without and the City of Aurora takes great pride in the safeguarding of this valuable resource.
-Please stay informed on the quality of your drinking water by reading this report.
+Please stay informed on the guality of your drinking water by reading this report.
+The city had 1 violation this past year, a new monitoring requirement was formed and the city took 1 sample instead of 2.
+The sample taken was fine.

 Important Health Information: Drinking water, including bottled water, may reasonably be expected to contain at least trace amounts of some "Contaminants".
-The presence of these do not necessarily indicate that water possesses a health risk.
+The presence of these contaminants does not necessarily indicate that water possesses a health risks.